In this issue, we talk about the following:

 PopSQL - is an exciting tool for collaborative SQL querying.
 It enables multiple users to share queries, store commonly used queries in a searchable library, and provide a visual interface for analysis.

-Learning SQL by Alan Beaulieu free e-book - This book provides some helpful context regarding the language's history and current usage, offers an overview of query and table architecture, and covers more complex SQL subjects than the courses mentioned above.
+Learning SQL by Alan Beaulieu is a free e-book.
+This book provides helpful context regarding the language's history and current usage, offers an overview of query and table architecture, and covers more complex SQL subjects than the abovementioned courses.

 The image below shows an overview of SQL Language.